Defense lawyers for YNW Melly urge judge to remove prosecutors from trial

 - Oops!Something went wrong.Please try again later.

-FORT LAUDERDALE, Fla. — A Broward County judge once again rebuffed defense efforts to call high-ranking prosecutors, including State Attorney Harold Pryor, to testify under oath about the investigation of rapper and accused killer Jamell “YNW Melly” Demons.
+A Broward judge once again rebuffed defense efforts to call high-ranking prosecutors, including State Attorney Harold Pryor, to testify under oath about the investigation of rapper and accused killer Jamell “YNW Melly” Demons.

 But Broward Circuit Judge John J. Murphy III did not rule on a larger question — whether the State Attorney’s Office needs to be removed from the case to avoid having to challenge the credibility of one of their own prosecutors.